 What constantly surprises us, however, is not the questions we are asked, but the ones we almost never are.

-The question we would ask is this: what is your revenue per employee?
+The question we would ask is this: what is your revenue per team member?

-Most (but not all) agencies work to a staff utilisation target – allowing some time for training, downtime, overserving clients, staying in touch with industry news, working on new business pitches, brainstorming ideas for existing clients etc, with the vast majority of the remaining time billed to clients.
+Most (but not all) agencies work to a team utilisation target – allowing some time for training, downtime, overserving clients, staying in touch with industry news, working on new business pitches, brainstorming ideas for existing clients etc., with the vast majority of the remaining time billed to clients.

 From a client perspective, you want to see lower billings per head.
 This suggests that the team will have time to service your account properly – to put in extra time when needed, to develop reactive ideas, to deepen their understanding of your business and market, to work on their own personal development and to have some sort of work/life balance.

 It could give you an indication of how their day rate looks compared to the market too.